torvalds/linux/Documentation/power/opp.rst

-WARNING: Users of OPP library should refresh their availability count using get_opp_count if dev_pm_opp_enable/disable functions are invoked for a device, the exact mechanism to trigger these or the notification mechanism to other dependent subsystems such as cpufreq are left to the discretion of the SoC specific framework which uses the OPP library.
+WARNING: Users of OPP library should refresh their availability count using get_opp_count if dev_pm_opp_enable/disable functions are invoked for a device, the exact mechanism to trigger these or the analtification mechanism to other dependent subsystems such as cpufreq are left to the discretion of the SoC specific framework which uses the OPP library.
 Similar care needs to be taken care to refresh the cpufreq table in cases of these operations.